ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 This tutorial uses the following products:
 * Cloud Object Storage
 * MessageHub
-* Kubernetes
+* IBM Container Service

 <p style="text-align: center;">
 ![](images/solution25/Architecture.png)
 </p>

-1. The user uploads document using the UI application
+1. The user uploads file using the UI application
-2. Document is saved in Cloud Object Storage
+2. File is saved in Cloud Object Storage
-3. Message is sent to MessageHub
+3. Message is sent to MessageHub topic
-4. When ready, workers listen up message and begin processing files
+4. When ready, workers listen for message and begin processing files
-5. Workers send message when complete.
+5. Workers send message when complete

 ## Before you begin
 {: #prereqs}